 For the purpose of aircraft parking charges, "designated aircraft parking area" means an aircraft parking area owned or leased by the Company other than an aircraft parking area which is subject to a lease or license granted by the Company.

 28. Landing Statistics

-As the Company's aircraft landing and parking charges are determined on an aircraft arrival basis, the aircraft movements, as required by the Airport Authorities Amendment Act 1997, are based on aircraft arrivals.
+The aircraft landing statistics, as required by the Airport Authorities Amendment Act 1997, are based on aircraft arrivals.

 a) Scheduled domestic services